-HUMAN GEOGRAPHY: GT-SS2 3 CR.
-(3L)
+HUMAN GEOGRAPHY: GT-SS2

-PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better..
-Introduces geographic perspectives and methods with applications to the study of human activities emphasizing the distribution of humans, adjustments to the natural environment, and land use practices.
+PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better.
+Introduces students to geographic perspectives and methods in the study of human societies by examining the spatial characteristics of populations, language, religion, ethnicity, politics, and economics.
+Examines the relationships between physical environments and human societies.
 This course is one of the Statewide Guaranteed Transfer Courses, GT-SS2.